Search

 Why?

-I’m confident that it would.
-And that’s why I created this tutorial on how to memorize vocabulary.
+I’m confident this will speed up your reading.
+And to help you out, I created this tutorial on how to memorize vocabulary.

 A lot of people think they’re reading slowly, when in fact they’re pushing through the molasses of distraction.